matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 [SRP specification](https://datatracker.ietf.org/doc/html/rfc5054#page-16) or
 [rfc3526](https://datatracker.ietf.org/doc/html/rfc3526).

-The client then chooses an srp group and generates a random salt `s`.
+The client then chooses an srp group from the SRP specification and generates a random salt `s`.
 The client then calculates the verifier `v` as:

 	x = H(s, p)